ThingsPanel/thingspanel.github.io/docs/device-connect/tcp.md

 sidebar_position: 5
 ---

-# TCP Access
+# TCP

-There are two ways for TCP device access:
+There are two ways for TCP device connectivity:

 ## 1. Via Rule Engine